Kristina01111000/Drws_site/README.md

 Things im waiting for from dr w:
 - email  list for current clients, on hold til he gets new employee
 - new video explaining the 30 day challenge - probably not until summer
+- new description for products
+- new email for the emails to be sent from